 - Boil and then chill: Cook your pasta al dente (about 2 minutes less than package instructions), then drain and let it cool.
 Chilling helps them crisp up better!

-- Don’t skimp on the oil: A good coating of olive oil is essential—too little and you’ll be left with sad, soggy pasta.
+- Don't skimp on the oil: A good coating of olive oil is essential-too little and you'll be left with sad, soggy pasta; aim for about 1 tablespoon per cup of cooked pasta.

-- Give them room: Like a dance floor on a Saturday night, your pasta chips need space in the fryer to move!
-Cook in batches if necessary.
+- Give them room: Like a dance floor on a Saturday night, your pasta chips need space in the fryer to move, cook in a single layer, and for other simple mains try easy air fryer chicken wing basics.

 - Watch 'em closely: Air fryers can be a bit like toddlers-short attention spans!
 Keep an eye on the chips as they cook, they may need just a few minutes more or less than the time suggested.